 Potential Impact Primary Objective Mitigation Measures Stage of Mitigation Design Construction Operation Ensuring that dusty materials are transported appropriately (e.g. sheeting of vehicles carrying spoil and other dusty materials).
 Minimise dust generating activities on windy and dry days.
 Restrict vehicle access and/or vehicle speed on haul roads and other unsurfaced areas of the Project Site.
 No fires on the Project Site.
 Contingency Measures Nil.
 If dust is generated, ensure that a water truck is us access tracks and public access roads. sed to dampen down all Monitoring Nil.
 If dust presents a problem, conduct regular air quality monitoring around the site to ensure that it is in accordance with relevant standards.
-Include appropriate dust monitoring within site management praction inform site management of the success of dust control measure used.
+Include appropriate dust monitoring within sit to inform site management of the success of oused.